 There were those frosty mornings hurrying through beautiful Clare College gardens to the university library.
 The Gothic splendor of King's College Chapel, the Wren Library at Trinity and the Bridge of Sighs….
 My recollections of postgraduate days at Cambridge may have become gilded.

-But then, the city is the perfect compact of history and dream, and that makes it an iconic visit: From the magnificent medieval college architecture to quaint passages around the market place and higgledy-piggledy shops along King's Parade.
+But then, the city is the perfect compact of history and dream, and that makes it an iconic visit: From the magnificent medieval college architecture to quaint passages around the marketplace and higgledy-piggledy shops along King's Parade.

 Take a chauffeured riverboat or guided walk for picturesque scenes and potted history; immerse yourself in the glorious artworks and antiquities of The A. Fitzwilliam Museum.—Siân Ellis

-Have a favorite UK destination you'd like to share with us?
+Do you have a favorite UK destination you'd like to share with us?

 * Originally published in Feb 2018.